Expdotdotdot/Observer-Settings/README.md

 https://github.com/advancedfx/advancedfx

 ## Faceit Coaches
+This command must be set to 0 --> spec_usenumberkeys_nobinds

-Use the command --> spec_player <-- followed by the player name in "" to spectate the player that is not on 0-9
+Use the command --> spec_player followed by the player name in "" to spectate the player that is not on 0-9

 Ex: bind 9 spec_player "VeryCoolUsername"